-Admissions to the master's degree course in Architecture are granted according to a selection procedure.
-The details are regulated by the Zulassungsordnung (Admission Regulations) for the master's degree course Architecture.
+Admission to the master's degree course Architectural Lighting Design is granted according to a selection procedure.
+The details are regulated by the Zulassungsordnung (Admission Regulations) for the master's degree course Architectural Lighting Design.

 III.
 Examinations

 § 5 Examination Board